Ribs in the Oven Recipe (Fall-Off-the-Bone BBQ in 5 Easy Steps)

 - Basting Convenience: If you’re basting your ribs during cooking, a wire rack allows you to do so without making a mess, as any drips will fall into the pan below.

-Bake the ribs for 2.5 hours at 275 degrees.
-After the 2.5 hour mark, we are going to remove them from the oven and wrap in foil with some butter, honey, brown sugar, and beef/fruit juice/or chicken broth.
-This process helps ensure the ribs get nice and tender.
+Bake the ribs for 2.5 hours at 300 degrees.
+After the 2.5-hour mark, we are going to remove them from the oven and wrap them in foil with some butter, honey, brown sugar, and beef/fruit juice/or chicken broth.

-I originally learned this recipe technique from an old friend of mine that sold me a BBQ Smoker.
-He was a competition BBQ guy and his specialty was ribs.
-I’ve been making them like this for almost 10 years now and it really doesn’t get better than this (the smoker is superior to the oven, but everyone doesn’t have access or the time for that, so here we are!)
+I’ve been making them like this for almost 10 years now, and it really doesn’t get better than this (the smoker is superior to the oven, but everyone doesn’t have access to or the time for that, so here we are!)

 Lay the ribs bone side down and repeat the layering of ingredients.

-Finally add the liquid of your choice.
+Finally, add the liquid of your choice.
 This creates a steamy environment and promotes tenderness.

 Wrap the ribs tightly and pop them back in the oven for 90 minutes or until they start to get good and tender.
-Remove from the foil and baste in BBQ sauce.

 This is how we were looking before the sauce.